-Burton's Island Loop, Delaware Seashore State Park Professional Review and Guide
+Burton's Island Loop, Delaware Seashore State Park Professional Guide

 "An easy, interpretive hike on boardwalks, sand, and soft upland soil through salt marsh and coastal forest.
 With good facilities near the trailhead and interesting options, a walk on the nature trail at Burton’s Island makes a great family outing.
 Burton’s Island is the largest island in an archipelago of small islands that separates Rehoboth Bay from Indian River Bay, just behind the barrier beach of Delaware Seashore State Park.